-The partner agencies to ICCWC are the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) Secretariat, INTERPOL, the United Nations Office on Drugs and Crime (UNODC), the World Bank and the World Customs Organization (WCO).
+The partner agencies to ICCWC are the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) Secretariat, the International Criminal Police Organization (INTERPOL), the United Nations Office on Drugs and Crime (UNODC), the World Bank Group (WBG) and the World Customs Organization (WCO).

 How does ICCWC provide support?

-The five organizations comprising ICCWC have extensive experience in providing operational support, technical assistance, comprehensive training and capacity-building to law enforcement, prosecutorial and judicial authorities.
+The Consortium promote and support evidence based interventions, provide targeted operational and technical assistance, and deliver comprehensive training and capacity-building.
+This is done based on needs and priorities identified, or requests received.
 Through their respective country or regional offices and bureaus, ICCWC partner agencies have access to an extensive global network that allows the Consortium to provide targeted support to national law enforcement agencies.

-ICCWC partner agencies offer state of the art globally mandated databases and secure communication channels, designed for use by law enforcement agencies.
-These enable real-time dissemination of law enforcement information and intelligence to assist national enforcement agencies in their risk-assessment, targeting and profiling activities and to facilitate and support investigations in different countries.
+ICCWC partner agencies further provide globally mandated databases and secure communication channels, designed for use by law enforcement agencies.
+These enable real-time dissemination of law enforcement information and intelligence and engagement between law enforcement counterparts in different countries.
+It furtherassist national enforcement agencies in their risk-assessment, targeting and profiling activities and to facilitate and support investigations both at national level and in different countries.

-Partner agencies further offer substantial experience in coordinating multi-national operations targeting illegal trade and smuggling at regional and global levels.
+ICCWC also offers a variety of platforms and substantial experience in coordinating multi-national activities and operations targeting wildlife and forest crime at regional and global levels.

 Letter of Understanding